 Audubon Aquarium of the Americas is seeking applicants for our Husbandry Internship program.

 The Audubon Aquarium of the Americas is seeking applicants for our Husbandry Internship Program.
 Several internship opportunities are available to hard working, self-motivated candidates interested in developing their careers and contributing to the success of the Audubon Aquarium of the Americas.
 This program offers practical, on-the-job experience for those seeking a career in an Aquarium field.
-Positions are available Fishes and Inverts, Water Chemistry, Aviculture and Quarantine working 24-32 hours a week.
+If selected for the internship, candidates are asked to work 24-32 hours a week for 12 weeks.

 - Ability to lift at least 50 lbs.